AmruthKV17/learning-path-agent-frontend/README.md

-# IBM AI Agent with Todoist Integration
+# Learning Path Agent with Todoist Integration

 This React application provides a landing page where users can input queries that are sent to a Relay app AI agent.
 The AI agent creates projects and todos in Todoist, which are then displayed on a dedicated results page.